wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 ## Non-qualifying findings

-Reports in the following categories are reviewed but typically do not qualify for a reward under this programme.
+Reports in the following categories are reviewed but typically do not qualify for a reward under this program.
 WSO2 may still address these findings as security improvements or hardening work where appropriate; reward eligibility is a separate decision from whether the finding is fixed.

 **Findings without demonstrated security impact:**